reanimate-school/2025-reanimate.school/content/_index.md

 # How?

-Please send an e-mail to reanimate.school@proton.me with a (short) bio.
+Please register <a href="https://sites.events.concordia.ca/sites/concordia/en/reanimate25/">Registration</a> If you cannot afford the registration fees, please send an e-mail to reanimate.school@proton.me with a (short) bio.
 (200 words max) and possibly 1-2 sentences about your interests.

-# How much?

-Not available yet.